NadineAleideh/data-structures-and-algorithms/c-sharp/DataStructures/DataStructures/CC15/Trees/READMECC16.md

-# CC16 Binary Search Tree: Find Maximum Value
+# CC16 Find Maximum Value Binary Tree

 This challenge requier implementing the FindMaxValue method for a Binary Tree data structure.
 The method should find and return the maximum value stored in the binary tree.